 3. Create a risk plan

 When the cyber risk plan has been created, it must be written down and communicated to all employees.
-There is no point developing these procedures if they are not formally implemented throughout the organization and their importance stressed.
-Cyber security and risk mitigation must become an integral part of the organization’s culture and values.
+There is no point in developing these procedures if they are not formally implemented throughout the organization and their importance stressed.
+Cybersecurity and risk mitigation must become an integral part of the organization’s culture and values.

 4. Gain management support

 Top management must be on board with risk management activities.
 With the active threat that cyber risk presents, this shouldn’t be difficult to accomplish.
-They should embody the secure practices set out by the risk management team to send the message to employees that appropriate behavior is expected.
-For tips on gaining management support on any type of project, read "7 'Easy' Steps for Convincing Senior Management to Support a Hard Change".
+They should embody the secure practices set out by the risk management team to send the message to employees that appropriate behaviour is expected.

 5. Prepare employees

 It’s important to stress that cyber risk is not solely the responsibility of the risk department or IT.
 The risk management function should no longer be siloed; all departments should be encouraged to contribute.

 All employees should be trained and educated to act in the most appropriate ways regarding cyber risks.
 The risk team should actively create awareness for issues and promote a safety culture.
 The cyber risk protocol should be well defined, as well as the human factor of cyber risk: many breaches come from an internal source, whether from an accidentally created vulnerability or intentional malicious action.

 One common issue that stems from employees is social engineering, which uses strategies such as phishing to trick people into revealing confidential information.
 More information on types of social hacking and preventing it can be found here.
 Working with employees on cybersecurity reduces the potential occurrence of both of these issues.

 6. Build strong external relationships